juanbruzzone/arcade/README.md

 ### Prototyping and Testing

-- Iterated heavily as the design moved from concept to physical build, using testing to identify issues that were not visible on paper.
+- A lot of the project changed once we moved from the idea on paper to the physical build.
-- Refined the custom vertical bands after early versions introduced minor wobble during rotation, improving alignment and sensor reliability.
+- The vertical bands took the most iteration because small alignment issues could affect how smoothly they rotated and how consistently the sensor detected the magnets.
-- Adjusted spacing, support structures, and magnet placement to make the hall effect sensor more consistent during gameplay.
+- We adjusted the spacing, supports, and magnet placement several times to make the game more reliable.
-- Solved electrical interference from the motors by separating the system into two circuits while keeping both synchronized under the same timing structure.
+- We also ran into electrical interference from the motors, which affected the LCD display and hall effect sensor when everything was connected to one circuit.
-- Simplified the original design from five vertical belts to three, improving reliability, spacing, and overall manufacturability.
+- To solve this, we separated the electronics into two circuits while keeping them connected to the same timing system.
-- Shifted from 3D eggs and basket components to flatter 2D designs to reduce physical interference and create smoother gameplay.
+- The final version was also simplified from the original concept.
+We moved from five vertical belts to three and used flatter egg and basket designs to reduce physical interference and improve consistency.

 <p align="center">
   <img src="images/Prototype1.jpeg" width="47%">